mantidproject/mantid/docs/source/release/v6.0.0/sans.rst

  - In :ref:`SANSILLAutoProcess <algm-SANSILLAutoProcess>`, more than one transmission per processing, consistent with number of sample runs, are now accepted.
  - The Rectangle option for :ref:`SolidAngle <algm-SolidAngle>` is now supported for ILL's D22 and D33.
- - In :ref:`SANSILLAutoProcess <algm-SANSILLAutoProcess>`, more than one transmission per processing, consistent with number of sample runs, are now accepted.

 Bugfixes
 ########